big-data-lab-umbc/aws-automation/cpu-example/Web_based_single_CPU_example_with_docker.md

-# Web based Execution with Docker
+# Web based Execution on a Single CPU with Docker
 Web based